 6. Middling – opposites make a blurb

 Opposites, according to science and literature, attract.
 Or, in the case of matter and anti-matter, they annihilate one another.
 Either way, you get a reaction and that is the key to structuring your blurb.
-In any blurb I write I look for the tension: the two elements that are in direct opposition, that are most clearly colliding or pulling away from one another.
-The star captain torn between following orders and respecting the wishes of the planetary natives blocking her way.
-The sky war that must be fought to bring a lasting peace among the dragons.
-The planet-sized mind that lobotomises itself to fit inside a skull’s cranium just to satisfy their desire to feel truly human.
+In any blurb I write I look for the tension (literally: to stretch): the two elements that are in direct opposition, that are most clearly colliding or pulling away from one another.
+The lovers who cannot be together because their families are involved in a murderous feud.
+The detective who suspects her boss covered up a murder.
+The two men who haven’t met in forty years dining together and about to discuss the woman they both loved.

-But the ring’s maker Sauron will use all his power to stop him.
+But the ring’s maker Sauron will use all his considerable power to stop him.

 That’s fine and I’ve seen many fantasy blurbs saying pretty much that (usually at length).
 Yet, can we be a bit more interesting?
 Can we add some depth, a little human universality to our proposal?